pubudu7/bnm-blocks/readme.txt

-=== BNM Blocks ===
+=== BNM Blocks - Post Blocks and Tools for Blogs, News, and Magazine Websites ===
 Contributors:      pubudu-malalasekara
-Tags:              page builder, Gutenberg blocks, WordPress blocks, gutenberg, blocks Tested up to:      6.5
+Tags:              page builder, Gutenberg blocks, WordPress blocks, gutenberg, blocks Tested up to:      6.7
-Stable tag:        1.0.3
+Stable tag:        1.1.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-A collection of WordPress Gutenberg blocks for Blogs, News and Magazine publishers.
+A Collection of Post Blocks and tools for Blogs, Newspapers and Magazine websites.

 == Description ==

 A collection of blocks developed for WordPress Gutenberg editor.
-All of these blocks are specially for all kinds of publishing websites like
-Blogs, Newspapers and Magazines.
+All of these blocks are specially for all kinds of publishing websites like Blogs, Newspapers and Magazines.
 Organize and display your posts on your frontpage using BNM blocks.
 Currently there are six blocks available.

 == Installation ==